ModuleBuild/ModuleBuild/plaster/ModuleBuild/scaffold/readme.md

 * [Visual Studio Code]
 * [PowerShell Extension]

-This module is tested with the PowerShell testing framework Pester.
-To run all tests, just start the included test script `.\Build.ps1 -test` or invoke Pester directly with the `Invoke-Pester` cmdlet in the tests directory.
-The tests will automatically download the latest meta test from the claudiospizzi/PowerShellModuleBase repository.
+// This module is tested with the PowerShell testing framework Pester.
+To run all
+// tests, just start the included test script `.\Build.ps1 -test` or invoke Pester
+// directly with the `Invoke-Pester` cmdlet in the tests directory.

+// Not true at the moment.

 ## Other Information